ryan-n-gay/ICND-2-Study-Guide/Cisco ICND2 200-105 Notes.md

 #### Configuring the STP " Option Features"

 1. Configure Portfast on all non-trunking ports of Dr. Evil
-2. Ensure Dr. Evil is indeed the STP reoot Bridge of the Network
+2. Ensure Dr. Evil is indeed the STP root Bridge of the Network
 3. Protect Dr. Evil from other managed devices by correctly configuring BPDUGuard
-4. Ensure BPDUGuard is working correctly - connecrt Mini-Me to the network and ensure appropriate action is taken
+4. Ensure BPDUGuard is working correctly - connect Mini-Me to the network and ensure appropriate action is taken

 #### Configuration and Investigation